digitranslab/jumpstart/docs/versioned_docs/version-2.3.0/release-management/multi-env.md

 </div>

-ToolJet's app builder remembers your last editing state.
+JumpStart's app builder remembers your last editing state.
 When you reopen an app, it resumes from where you left off, ensuring a seamless experience.
 For instance, if you edited an app in the staging environment, it will open in the staging environment when you return.

 :::info
 The default environment for released apps is **Production**.